 How to effectively use one piece of video content to boost your marketing engine

 Step 1: Create a thoughtful piece of flagship video content.

-Flagship content can take the form of a long blog post, ebook, podcast episode, or webinar, and should provide something of value to your audience whether that is actionable advice, trends within your industry, inspiration, or entertainment.
-These pieces generally take time, and should greatly align with your brand’s overall strategy.
+Flagship content can take the form of a long blog post, ebook, podcast episode, or webinar and should provide something of value to your audience, whether that is actionable advice, trends within your industry, inspiration, or entertainment.
+These pieces generally take time and should greatly align with your brand’s overall strategy.
 The purpose of these pieces is to generate qualified leads, so keep that in mind when deciding the theme and format of your flagship piece.

 Step 2: Repurpose the piece of flagship content on as many channels as possible.

-As you build out your overall strategy, it’s important to occasionally buffer repurposed content on social media channels with additional posts like curated industry news, highlights of older evergreen content, company news, upcoming events, employee or client highlights, or whatever else will best engage your audience.
-Strong engagement will also help you understand your content’s impact and analytics to improve on future content strategy.
+As you build out your overall strategy, it’s essential to occasionally buffer repurposed content on social media channels with additional posts like curated industry news, highlights of older evergreen content, company news, upcoming events, employee or client highlights, or whatever else will best engage your audience.
+Strong engagement will also help you understand your content’s impact and analytics to improve future content strategy.

 8 ways to repurpose one blog post to boost your B2B content engine.